conersteen19/saturn/cpp_notes.md

 1. Test in simulator!
 Great success!

 Convert loops into subtraction/additions to check exit conditions.
 You can also use multiple jumps to work as if/elif/else statements

+## 3/6/20
+Working with arrays can be done by storing the starting index of the array and a counter variable.
+Add the counter to the starting index for as many times as you're looking for and load (by adding 5000- setting opcode to load) the value of that addition to get the value in the array.
+These are called *self modifying programs* but are not commonly used in the real world due to security concerns.

+*Splay Trees*: Self balancing binary trees.
+They are used to splay, or move a node to become the new root of the tree.
+You do this by rotating the tree to move the node up.
+This leads to lots of unbalanced trees.
+Note that even when doing find (successful OR unsuccessful), you still rotate the tree.
+The point is always keeping the most recently accessed node at the root of the tree.
+This code works wonderful for accessing a small subset of a large number of data repeatedly.

+*Amortized time*: Time that follows a certain big theta value but has unique, finite circumstances where it runs at much different value than the average.
+This is sort of pseudo time- it normally goes this speed but there are exceptions.
+Splay tree functions run at amortized log(n).
+Vector insert is also amortized constant- it may have to increase its size, which is linear.